greysteil/spot-gps/README.md

 ### Error Handling

-TODO: Currently the gem will just raise RestClient errors.
+TODO: Currently the gem will just raise RestClient errors if anything goes wrong with a request.

 ## Contributing